Contact:

 A lot of the measurements in this essay depend on knowing the average speed for a human walking, running etc., and saying "If it takes five minutes to get from A to B, and we know roughly how fast they were going, then we have the approximate distance between A and B".
 Normal walking speed is often cited as 4mph but in fact that is a very fast "power walk".
 The U.S. Manual on Uniform Traffic Control Devices assumes the average speed of a pedestrian - presumably a normal sort of strolling speed, neither hurrying nor dawdling unduly - to be 4ft per second, or about 2.7 miles per hour: see for example The Continuing Evolution of Pedestrian Walking Speed Assumptions, which discusses the advisibility of actually lowering this to 2mph when considering e.g. pedestrians moving away from an intersection.

 Health researchers at Harvard define 3mph and above as "a fast walk" - see e.g. this summary of an article in the journal Stroke.
-Wilderness Backpacking states that 2.5 to 3mph is a normal speed for a walker on a gentle trail, carrying a light pack; so since most people at Hogwarts are walking up and down grassy slopes, carrying schoolbags, brooms etc., I have taken the MUTCD's 4ft per second, or 2.7 mph, as my standard.
+Wilderness Backpacking states that 2.5 to 3mph is a normal speed for a walker on a gentle trail, carrying a light pack; so since most people at Hogwarts are walking up and down grassy slopes, carrying schoolbags, brooms etc., I have taken the MUTCD's 4ft per second, or 2.7 mph - or about 80 yards per minute - as my standard.

 Against this, an Italian friend (SilviaLaura of the Loose Canon Harry Potter discussion-group) maintains, as somebody who walks as a hobby, that normal walking speed for somebody who is actively trying to get somewhere is around 3.5mph.
 But I know that when I was in my late teens, at a time when I could and often did walk eight miles in a day without even thinking about it and then go dancing, my own normal speed - walking solo, in a moderate hurry and without the distraction of a companion to talk to - was indeed around 2.7mph, though I could do 4mph if I was really rushing.
 So I'm sticking with the MUTCD figure as a rough guide: but bear in mind that walking speeds, and therefore some of the distances, could be slightly greater.